Sign In / Sign Out

 What We Do ~ We create Story Circle events for the general public and for small groups (schools, places of worship, neighborhood centers, cultural collectives, associations, etc.).

 What is a Story Circle?
 In a Story Circle, people come together to explore a common theme in a spirit of equity and belonging.
-As each person takes a turn and shares his or her unique lived experience and perspective on the theme, a larger, richer, and more complex story emerges.
+As each person takes a turn and shares his or her unique lived experience and perspective on the theme, a larger, richer, and a more complex story emerges.
 The things that our stories have in common, as well as real differences, are brought to light.
 A Story Circle is like a kaleidoscope of human experience – what’s reflected back to us is illuminating and ever-changing, with multiple dimensions, twists, and turns.

 The Spring Series Title is "Making News Now"